How to register NoSpamProxy in Microsoft Azure

 The app registration is now complete.
 The following overview page displays details of your app registration.

-NOTE: You need the Application ID (Client ID) and the Directory ID (Tenant ID) to connect to the Azure Active Directory in NoSpamProxy.
+NOTE: You need the application ID (client ID) to establish the connection to the Azure Active Directory in NoSpamProxy.

 Adding API permissions